Joseph Sanches, LEED AP BD+C, CGC, MBA

 Mr. Sanches previously worked in New York, Atlanta and the U.S. Virgin Islands for some the country’s largest construction and program management firms including Heery International, Tishman Construction and Bovis Lend Lease where he managed the planning, design and construction of malls, hospitals, prisons, multi-family residences, historic structures, government buildings and infrastructure improvements.

 Mr. Sanches earned a bachelor’s degree in construction management from Pratt Institute and an MBA in management from Baruch College.
 He holds a Florida general contractor’s license and he is a LEED Accredited Professional.

-In addition to being on Board of Directors with the Black Chamber of Commerce of Palm Beach County, Mr. Sanches is on the board for the Kravis Center for the Performing Arts and Pine Jog Environmental Education Center.
+Mr. Sanches is on the Board of Directors with the Black Chamber of Commerce of Palm Beach County and the Kravis Center for the Performing Arts.
 He is also actively involved in the Minority Builders Coalition, National Forum for Black Public Administrators and several other community organizations.